 These days, everyone’s budget is tighter.
 COVID-19 put millions out of work.
 Some layoffs are temporary – other jobs may not come back.
 Many people today recognize what years of studies by Human Resources researchers and social psychologists revealed: Attractive people are more likely to be hired, more likely to get promoted and less likely to lose their jobs.
 If you’re 45 or older, you’ve probably started to see wrinkles, lines, jowls or a turkey neck starting to appear.
 You might realize that a facelift could really help.
 But will a high-quality facelift cost too much?
 That depends on your surgeon.
-Did you know that the right surgeon with the right circumstances can reduce a $16,000 Beverly-Hill quality facelift cost by about 50%?
+Did you know that the right surgeon with the right circumstances can reduce a $24,000 Beverly-Hill quality facelift cost by up to 50%?
 Want to learn how?

 Editor’s Note: Dr. Brian Machida is a highly experienced facial plastic surgeon.
 He has performed more than 6,000 facelifts and cosmetic surgical procedures, which is exceptional.
 Dr. Machida taught facial plastic surgery for years at the University of Southern California’s Keck School of Medicine.
 At his practice, STC Plastic Surgery in Ontario, CA, he also offers neck lifts, rhinoplasty, blepharoplasty and non-surgical procedures like microneedling, Botox, fillers, fat transfer, laser and Renuvion.

 Experience increases efficiency – a key to lower facelift cost